 Not every U.S. citizen wishing to obtain a green card for a foreign-born family member actually lives in the United States.
 Some, for example, get married while living overseas, and some are members of families that are based abroad.
 At some point, however, the U.S. citizen and immediate family might wish to move to the United States.

 This raises the question: Can an overseas U.S. citizen sponsor family members for U.S. green cards (U.S. lawful permanent residence) allowing them all to move to the U.S., together or apart?
-It's possible, but it won't be straightforward.
+It's possible, but it won't be straightforward, as described below.

 First, understand that even a U.S. citizen cannot petition for (sponsor) all categories of family members for a U.S. green card.
 The only relations who are allowed immediate admission (without spending years on a waiting list) are immediate relatives of U.S. citizens; that is, parents, a spouse, and unmarried minor children (including stepchildren if their parents' marriage took place before the child turned 18).

 A U.S. citizen can petition for certain other family members (adult children, married children, and siblings), but the wait for their "priority date" to become current could be long, depending on category and which country they're from.
 See Green Card Through a U.S. Family Member: Who Qualifies? for details.

 See, for example, Preparing an I-130 Visa Petition for the Immigrating Spouse of U.S. Citizen or Filling Out and Submitting Form I-130 for Parents of a U.S. Citizen or Filling Out, Submitting Form I-130 for Unmarried, Minor Child of U.S. Citizen or Permanent Resident.

 Here is where things can get sticky.
-Every intending immigrant must prove that he or she is not "inadmissible" to the United States.
-U.S. immigration law contains numerous grounds of inadmissibility, barring noncitizens from entry for security, criminal, health, financial, and other reasons.
+All intending immigrants must prove that they are not "inadmissible" to the United States.
+U.S. immigration law contains numerous grounds of inadmissibility, which bar noncitizens from entry for security, criminal, health, financial, and other reasons.